 A Little Clinic History:

 The Fall Camp Nordic ski clinics started in the mid-1980's.
 Drew Barney and a few other ski enthusiasts and professionals started the ball rolling by teaching a series of coaches' clinics.
 By the winter of 1991 - 1992, Drew had combined forces with Dick Hunt and Torbjorn Karlsen and they were offering clinics for citizen racers and individuals who just wanted to improve their technique.
 Over the years, Drew, Dick and most recently Emily Lovett have worked to assemble a coaching staff composed of an elite group of XC ski professionals which includes retired world class skiers, coaches and professional instructors.
 To learn more about the coaching staff click here.
 The goal of the West Yellowstone Ski Camp is to make you a better skier.
 We’ll provide a solid understanding of technique and give you tools to gain efficiency and strentgh at the camp and throughout your ski season.
-Come and join our staff to get a "jump start" on your skating and classic techniques for the 2012 - 2013 ski season!
+Come and join our staff to get a "jump start" on your 2014 - 2015 ski season!

 Rendezvous Ski Trails History:

 Skiing has a long history in the West Yellowstone area and dates back more than a century to when U.S. Cavalry soldiers patrolled Yellowstone National Park on skis they dubbed "agony boards".
 Skis were also used by early explorers and trappers as they traveled through this immense mountain valley.
 In 1908, the Union Pacific Railroad reached West Yellowstone and put the town on the map as the West Entrance to Yellowstone National Park.
 Summertime tourism boomed but when deep snows closed the mountain passes and shut down rail travel, West Yellowstone was a world unto itself.
 With four to six feet of snow on the ground from November to April, skis were used for both travel and sport.